mdgriffith/elm-markup/README.md

 - In order to do this, the parser needs to be strict about form.
 This means that invalid markup will make the parser fail with a nice error message instead of rendering half correct and half wonky.
 Think of this as "No runtime errors" but for elm-markup and layout.

-- You can add custom blocks and inline elements, which you'll see later.
+- You can add custom blocks and inline elements, which means embedding whatever elm `view` you'd like.
 This library is about letting you be expressive in creating content, just with some ground rules about the form it will take.

 - On the flip side, we avoid directly embedding any other langauges like `Html`.
 My current feeling is that a document like this benefits hugely from being **high level** and embedding code can get really messy with weird details.
 Fortunately custom blocks are convenient, so I don't forsee this being a problem.